Spore Testing FAQ

 Tests are processed the same day they are received, followed by an incubation period.
 The length of the incubation period is as follows:

-Steam Autoclaves - 1 business day
+Steam Autoclaves - 1 day

 Dry Heat and EtO sterilizers - 7 days

-Weekly testing is recommended by the CDC, ADA, OSAP, and AAMI.
+Weekly spore testing is recommended by the CDC, ADA, OSAP, and AAMI.
 However, many state dental boards have set their own requirements.
 Click here for your state’s dental regulations.

 The CDC also recommends testing when a new type of packaging material is used, after training new sterilization personnel, after a sterilizer has been repaired, and after any change in your sterilizer loading procedures.